Climate-based broccoli planting guide for Butte, Montana

 Typical days to maturity 60–75

-Gardeners usually start indoors around April 25 and plant outdoors from about May 30.
+Broccoli is usually started indoors around April 25 and planted outdoors during the normal local window of May 30 to June 13.
 Most varieties need about 60–75 days to reach maturity once they are in the garden.

 Broccoli is usually a dependable choice in Butte.
 Normal timing and realistic variety choice are usually enough to produce dependable results.